Q: Are pundits journalists?

 A:The short answer is: It depends.
 Pundit is a fancy word for what many people would call a “talking head.”
 According to Merriam Webster, the word is derived from the Sanskrit word “pandrita,” which means learned.
 English speakers began using the word in the late 1600s to refer to a wise person, and it took on the meaning of expert in the 19th century.
 Fast forward to today, and pundit has a more negative connotation because it applies to all those people on cable news and talk radio spewing their opinions.
 Like Rush Limbaugh or Van Jones.

 Pundits are supposed to be experts on a topic (that’s often up for debate) who are invited to share their opinions with the audience.
 They make a living by talking or writing about those opinions.
-Political pundits are in high demand right now in the run-up to the 2020 election, but there are pundits who are experts on everything from sports (Dan Patrick), to finance (Suze Orman) , entertainment (Roger Ebert before he died) and fashion (Tom and Lorenzo).
+Political pundits are in high demand during election season, but there are pundits who are experts on everything from sports (Dan Patrick), to finance (Suze Orman) , entertainment (Roger Ebert before he died) and fashion (Tom and Lorenzo).
 The key difference between them and journalists is that journalists are not supposed to share their opinions with the audience, unless, and this is a big caveat, they are opinion journalists.

 So what’s the difference between opinion journalists and pundits?